Dearest darling GP,

 We’ve talked about this and you explain that the nasty PCT won’t let you put blood test strips on my repeat list in case I order too many, start selling them on the black market and the NHS isn’t left with enough money to buy biscuits with.
 I explain I’m happy for people to put sensible measures in place to manage budgets, but we still need a process that works.
 At the moment if I order blood test strips I sometimes get them and I sometimes don’t.

-You say that I should ask my pharmacist to check my prescription at website when he collects it for me.
+You say that I should ask my pharmacist to check my prescription when he collects it for me.
 I say it isn’t his job to double check your work.
 You say I should highlight when I’ve requested blood test strips.
 I say the list I sent in only had 5 things on it and blood test strips were in bold size 14 font and you still managed to miss it.
 Short of sending a singing telegram I don’t see what else I can do.

 For the love of god this shouldn’t so difficult.
 Please put a process in place that means I get blood test strips when I ask for them.
 I’ve spent a couple of years training you to deliver my healthcare and you’ve been doing it well, I don’t want to have to start all over again with someone new.